fossas/circe/README.md

 > In macOS and Linux, you can apply environment variables to a command without changing your environment;
 > for example: `RUST_LOG=trace circe ...`.

-### features and improvements

-- [x] Automatic Docker daemon check: Circe now automatically checks the local Docker daemon first before pulling from remote registries, which can significantly speed up operations when images are already available locally.

 #### future improvements

 These are somewhat "known issues", but mostly "things to keep in mind" when using `circe`.